cheukhimma/Homework2/README.md

 </table>

 1. Which function capitalizes the first letter of a character string and makes the rest lowercase?
+INITCAP

 2. Which functions are also known by the *same* name?
+GROUP FUNCTION

 3. Will this query work?

     SELECT COUNT(LASTNAME) FROM CHARACTERS;
+YES

 1. How about this one?

     SELECT SUM(LASTNAME) FROM CHARACTERS
+NO, BECAUSE THE QUERY WONT WORK, LASTNAME IS A CHARACTER FIELD.

 1. Assuming that they are separate columns, which function(s) would splice together FIRSTNAME and LASTNAME?
+The concat function and the | | symbol

 1. What does the answer 37 mean from the following SELECT?

     SELECT COUNT(*) FROM drone_strikes;
+37 is a number

 1. Will the following statement work?
 (Hint: look up substr)

     SELECT SUBSTR LASTNAME,1,5 FROM NAME_TBL;
+No, missing () around LASTNAME

 Marksmanship table: